Billy Preston (basketball): Texas Legends (2019)

 On February 8, 2019, Preston was traded to the Texas Legends for the returning rights of Codi Miller-McIntyre.
 After just over a month into the 2019–20 NBA G League season, Preston left for the National Basketball League of Australia.

 Illawarra Hawks (2019)

 On December 9, 2019, Preston signed with the Illawarra Hawks of the Australian National Basketball League (NBL).
 He was released after only three games.

 Dominican Republic (2019)

 In 2019, Preston played for Metropolitanos de Mauricio Baez of the Dominican Torneo de Baloncesto Superior (TBS).

 Cape Town Tigers (2021–2022)

-In September 2021, Preston signed with the Cape Town Tigers ahead of the qualifiers of the 2022 BAL season.
+In September 2021, Preston signed with the Cape Town Tigers of the Basketball Africa League (BAL), ahead of the qualifiers of the 2022 BAL season.
 He helped Cape Town successfully qualify, after averaging 16.6 points and 9.4 rebounds in five qualifying games.
 On April 12, 2022, Preston made his debut in the BAL against Zamalek, scoring a team-high 26 points.

+In September 2023, Preston signed with the New Taipei Kings of the P. League+ (PLG).
+In October 2023, Preston left the Kings, he played for the Kings in two PLG preseason games.

+Second stint with the Cape Town Tigers (2024)

+Preston returned for a second stint with the Cape Town Tigers in March 2024 for the 2024 BAL season.
+He was not on the roster for the playoffs.

+On May 15, 2024, Preston signed with the Calgary Surge of the Canadian Elite Basketball League, but didn't play any game.